mikewacker/age-verification/DESIGN.md

 ### v6: Local Security Measures for a Site

-**Problem: Single Point of Failure**
+#### [Problem] Single Point of Failure

-On the micro level, there probably is not a single point of failure; stealing a key would be very difficult, and multiple things would have to go wrong for that to happen.
-On the macro level, there is a single point of failure: the security of this solution depends entirely on CheckMyAge.
+- On the micro level, there probably is not a single point of failure.
+  Stealing a key would be very difficult; multiple things would have to go wrong for that to happen.
+- On the macro level, there is a single point of failure: the security of this solution depends entirely on CheckMyAge.

 We could also use a layer of security that Pop controls.
 This problem can be viewed as both a technical problem and a political problem:

 - Technically speaking, defense-in-depth is good.
 Another layer of security that is controlled by a different entity would certainly help.
-- Politically speaking, if Pop wants to lobby against an age verification law, it will argue that CheckMyAge (or any third-party age verification service) is untrustworthy&mdash;and that it opposes age verification because it genuinely cares about the privacy of its users.
+- Politically speaking, if Pop wants to lobby against an age verification law, it will argue that...
+    - CheckMyAge (or any third-party age verification service) is untrustworthy.
+    - it opposes age verification because it genuinely cares about the privacy of its users.

-However, if there is a layer of security that is entirely controlled by Pop, that political argument would land very differently.
-Since Pop genuinely cares about the privacy of its users, it would never let the security of its own systems be compromised.
-Thus, the anonymity of Pop's users will be protected.
+However, if there is a layer of security that is entirely controlled by Pop, that political argument would land very differently:

+- Since Pop genuinely cares about the privacy of its users, it would never let the security of its own systems be compromised.
-**Problem: Hiding IDs**
+- Thus, the anonymity of Pop's users will be protected.

+#### [Problem] Sharing Stored IDs

 When CheckMyAge generates an age certificate for Pop, it does see the ID that will be stored on Pop.
 (That ID is quickly forgotten, though; CheckMyAge never stores it.)